 Musical Instruments, Masks, Pottery, Paintings at Araku Tribal Museum

 Step inside and it is like being in the world of local tribes.
 You see the setting of their homes with dioramas depicting day-to-day activities.
 There are scenes from market and dances from various festivals.
 A small board explains the tribe and scene.
 The walls were full of masks and there was a scene depicting makeup being done for the drama.
 Musical instruments, clay pottery and walls paintings with local motifs keep the eyes engaged.
 For once I felt the museum is too crowded with lots of articles around.
 Soon realized that this is part of creating the ambiance and that is how the houses in Indian villages and tribes were.
 A ramp inside the building takes you to the next floor seamlessly.
 The design is an integral of this museum, something I have not seen very often in India.

 When we visited Araku Tribal Museum, art installations were being prepared in its lawns and corridors.
 We saw the artisans working on the wrought iron, cutting thin iron sheets into various shapes and sizes.
 Then joining them by welding and creating stories in metal.
 In the corridors, there were artisans making clay tablets, delicately carving figurines on wet mud.
 I wandered around the area, sat and observed the artisans.
 Spoke to the supervisor who told me that they have come from Bengal to create these art installations, though the workers were all local.

 Open Space – Amphitheater, Waterbody

-Recommend you to read more about Places to visit in Araku valley.
+Recommend you to read following travel blog on places to visit in Araku valley.